Hobo with a Shotgun: Plot

-An unnamed hobo arrives by boxcar in the city of Hope Town, its graffitied welcome sign reading "Scum Town".
-The city is ruled over by a crime lord named "The Drake" and his sadistic sons Ivan and Slick.
-The Hobo sees an amateur filmmaker shooting a Bumfights-style movie.
-A bloodied man named Logan, the Drake's younger brother, screams for help.
+An unnamed hobo arrives by boxcar in the city of Hope Town, where its graffitied welcome sign reads "Scum Town".
+The city is ruled over by a ruthless crime lord named "The Drake" and his sadistic sons Ivan and Slick.
+The Hobo walks the town's suburbs where he watches an amateur filmmaker shooting a Bumfights-style movie with homeless people.
+Suddenly, a bloodied man named Logan, who is The Drake's younger brother, runs through the streets and screams for help.
 The Drake and his sons arrive and label him a traitor to the townspeople before publicly decapitating him with a barbed-wire noose attached to a moving car.

 Wishing to buy a lawnmower in a pawn shop, the Hobo begs for change on a sidewalk.
-However, after seeing a group of punks drag in a homeless man, he sneaks into the Drake's nightclub.
+However, after seeing a group of punks drag in a homeless man, he sneaks into The Drake's nightclub.
 Inside, the brothers and their henchmen torture and kill homeless people in arcade-style games.
 Slick begins harassing a boy named Otis, who owes him money, and Ivan snaps Otis' arm.
 A prostitute named Abby defends Otis.
 Slick prepares to kill her, but the Hobo knocks him unconscious and carries him to the police station.
 There, he learns of the police chief's corruption and complicity in criminal activities.
-The brothers and chief carve "scum" into his chest and throw him into a garbage bin.
-He meets Abby, who helps him recover.
+The brothers and the chief of police carve "scum" into his chest and throw him into a garbage bin.
+There, he meets Abby, who helps him recover.

 The next day, the Hobo goes to the filmmaker and completes a series of degrading acts, including chewing glass, to get enough money to buy the lawn mower.
-After getting his money and entering the pawn shop, a trio of robbers enter and hold a woman and her baby hostage.
+After getting his money and entering the pawn shop, a trio of robbers hold a woman and her baby hostage.
 The Hobo grabs a shotgun from the shelf and kills the robbers.
 Realizing that Hope Town needs justice, he buys the shotgun and proceeds to kill dozens of criminals, including the filmmaker, a pimp, a coke lord, and a pedophile dressed as Santa Claus.
 The Drake, infuriated, lets his sons loose.
 They enter a school bus and kill the fourteen children inside (who were friendly to hobos) with a flamethrower and burst into a television station to kill the anchorman during a live broadcast for expressing his appreciation of the hobo.
-They demand that all homeless people be killed and a mass killing of the town's homeless is launched.
-The Drake then joins them and orders the Hobo be brought to him.
+They demand that all homeless people be killed or otherwise they would continue on with their rampage, and a mass purging of the town's homeless is launched.
+The Drake then joins them and orders the Hobo to be brought before him.